 The Supreme Court even referenced the Doctrine of Chances in footnote 7 reasoning that “The relevancy of evidence of a prior

 state of mind and the introduction of evidence of repetitive conduct to allow a jury to draw logical inferences about a defendant’s knowledge and state of mind from such conduct is well-established.”
 Whether the Doctrine of Chances is “well-established” as case-precedent is questionable.
-The Doctrine of Chances is an 18th century theory on probability and was the first textbook on probability theory, written by 18th-century French mathematician Abraham de Moivre and first published in 1718.
+The Doctrine of Chances is an 18th-century theory on probability and was the first textbook on probability theory, written by 18th-century French mathematician Abraham de Moivre and first published in 1718.
 It was first extrapolated into the law in 1915 in England in the bathtub murders case of Rex v.
 Smith.
 The doctrine of chances is a rule of evidence that allows evidence to show that it is unlikely a defendant would be repeatedly, innocently involved in similar, suspicious circumstances.
 Edward J. Imwinkelried, An Evidentiary Paradox: Defending the Character Evidence Prohibition by Upholding a Non-Character Theory of Logical Relevance, The Doctrine of Chances, 40 U.Rich.L.Rev.
 419, 423 (2006).
-It normally appears to be limited to issue of lack of accident; however, Professor Imwinkelried apparently suggested that it be expanded to the issue of intent.
-Normally, under Federal Rule of Evidence 404, evidence of other crimes, wrongs, or acts is not admissible to prove the character of a person in order to show action in conformity therewith.
-Using the doctrine of chances allows a prosecutor to admit evidence of prior “accidents” that can persuade a jury that prior incidents are so similar that it is very improbable that the case at bar is actually accidental.
+It normally appears to be limited to the issue of lack of accident; however, Professor Imwinkelried suggested that it be expanded to the issue of intent.
+Normally, under the Federal Rule of Evidence 404, evidence of other crimes, wrongs, or acts is not admissible to prove the character of a person to show action in conformity therewith.
+Using the doctrine of chances allows a prosecutor to admit evidence of prior “accidents” that can persuade a jury that prior incidents are so similar that it is very improbable that the case at bar is accidental.
 The case of Rex v.
 Smith, 11 Cr.
 App.
 R. 229, 84 L.J.K.B.
 2153 (1915), better known as the “brides in the bath murder”.
 In Rex, the defendant was accused of murdering his wife by drowning her in a bath.
 The defendant claimed that his wife had fainted in the bath.
 The prosecutor sought to include evidence in the trial that the defendant’s two previous wives had both died in the same way.
 The evidence was allowed.
-The only Federal Court cases that even mentioning the “doctrine of chances” are from a military court that argued that multiple positive tests for meth can not all be accidents and some federal district court opinions dealing with accidental fires.
-As lack of accident or mistake was not an issue in this case, it appears that bent of mind and course of conduct have been replaced by the “doctrine of chances.”
+The only Federal Court cases that even mention the “doctrine of chances” are from a military court that argued that multiple positive tests for meth can not all be accidents and some federal district court opinions deal with accidental fires.
+As lack of accident or mistake was not an issue, in this case, it appears that bent of mind and course of conduct have been replaced by the “doctrine of chances.”

 The Supreme Court concluded that “other acts” evidence is relevant under Rule 404(b) for both general and specific intent crimes subject to a more probative than prejudicial balancing test under Rule 403.
 The Supreme Court then remanded the case back to the Georgia Court of Appeals to determine the issue of the more prejudicial than probative under Rule 403.